ostix360/ai-research/train_mistral/README.md

 ## Credits

-Big thanks to unsloth and their optimizer that make this research possible.
+Big thanks to unsloth and their optimized library that make this research possible.